Vaccination centre at Changi T4 can inoculate 4,000 a day

 Last week, more than 1,000 aviation workers were vaccinated there in a trial run of operations.

-Full-scale vaccination of air crew and front-line workers started on Monday (Jan 18), and the centre will inoculate 7,000 people this week.
+Full-scale vaccination of air crew and front-line workers started yesterday, and the centre will inoculate 7,000 people this week.

 There is scope to ramp up capacity even further, said the centre's lead physician, Dr Tan Joo Peng.

-"It was a combined effort between ourselves and our Changi Airport Group counterparts to set this up in fairly record time," Dr Tan, 38, told reporters on Monday (Jan 18).
+"It was a combined effort between ourselves and our Changi Airport Group counterparts to set this up in fairly record time," Dr Tan, 38, told reporters yesterday.

 "We have 27 vaccination stations, so based on a conservative planning norm of 12 patients per hour and 14 hours of operations per day, I am fairly confident we can do 4,000 vaccinations, if not more.